kritika-codes/Agentic-Chatbot/README.md

-# Agentic-Chatbot: A simple AI agent using local LLM
+# Agentic-Chatbot: AI agent using local LLM

 This is a tool calling agent equipped with several tools :
   1. A calculator tool : Helps to do computations